seh-GAH-toh/Pumpkin-Website/docs/plugin-dev/example-plugin/basic-logic.md

 ```rs
 fn get_data_folder() -> String
 ```
-Returns the path to a folder dedicated to this plugin, which should be used for persistant data storage
+Returns the path to a folder dedicated to this plugin, which should be used for persistent data storage
 ```rs
 async fn get_player_by_name(player_name: String) -> Option<Arc<Player>>
 ```